wpidlib/WPID-Library-Docs/tutorials/PID/PIDTutorial.md

 ### Max Integral

 The max integral value determines the maximum allowed value for the integral portion of the PID calculations.
 During a PID-controlled motion, the current integral calculation is lowered to the max integral value if it exceeds the set limit.
-In an example case, the liftPID max integral value is set to 15.
-If the motor needs to travel 180 degrees, the integral*Ki value will be limited to a range of {-15-15}.
+In an example case, the `liftPID` max integral value is set to 15.
+If the motor needs to travel 180 degrees, the `integral*ki` value will be limited to a range of {-15-15}.
 The default max integral value is set to the top speed of the V5 motors (100), meaning that the integral portion of PID remains unbounded until this value is changed.

 ```cpp
 liftPID.setMaxIntegral(15);